Career-Nexus/Career-Nexus-Backend/documentation/templates/output.md

 # Retrieve Corporate Leads<a name='retrieve_corporate_leads'></a>

 This API retrieves all the data of corporate leads registered on the system.
-N.B:This API is only accessible to users with Admin privileges.
+N.B:This API isonly accessible to users with Admin privileges.

 **Endpoint:**`/user/lead/register/`